Spoilers Coming Up This Week On ‘The Young And The Restless’: Devon Receives A Shock

 — Young and Restless (@YandR_CBS) March 18, 2019

-Meanwhile, Devon (Bryton James) follows Ana (Loren Lott) despite their recent agreement to go back to the way things are.
+Meanwhile, Devon (Bryton James) follows Ana (Loren Lott), despite their recent agreement to go back to the way things are.
 Ana is hiding something, and she’s spending a significant amount of money.
-It’s not surprising that Devon is concerned about his sister’s wellbeing.
+It’s not surprising that Devon is concerned about his sister’s well-being.
 Devon tracks Ana to a motel and knocks on the door.
 Devon receives a shock when Elena Dawson (Brytni Sarpy) answers the door instead of his sister.
 At first, Elena tells Devon that Ana isn’t there, but he calls her out on her lie.
-Devon also assumes that Elena is the woman Ana is giving all the cash to, which makes him even more worried.
+Devon also assumes that Elena is the woman that Ana is giving all the cash to, which makes him even more worried.

 When the cameras are rolling vs. between takes ???? #YR pic.twitter.com/MaY1ZuyyhY